blouyakis/emt_basic/module_4_test.md

 ### Q25 🟢
 **Front**
-52-year-old female thigh laceration; dark red **oozing** blood.
-Suspect type:
+A confused 52-year-old female has an eight-inch full thickness laceration diagonally across her right thigh.
+Her skin is pale and diaphoretic, and you observe a steady flow of dark red blood oozing from the wound onto the carpeted floor.
+The carpet under her leg is saturated.
+You should suspect:
-• Arterial • Minor • **Capillary bleeding** • Massive hemorrhage
+• Arterial • Minor • Capillary bleeding • **Massive hemorrhage**

 **Back**
-**Answer:** Slow even ooze → capillary.
+**Answer:** Massive hemorrhage due to significant blood on carpet

 ---

 ### Q26 🟢
 **Front**
-Unresponsive 2-year-old electrical/thermal burns, slow shallow breaths.
-First:
+An unresponsive 2-year-old female has burnt skin on her left hand and left knee.
+Her father tells you he heard a loud noise and found her this way.
+She has irregular, slow, shallow respirations and a rapid carotid pulse.
+You should first:
 • Assess vitals • **Assist ventilation** • O₂ nasal cannula • O₂ NRB

 **Back**